darkttyu/Mini-Player-Management-System/README.md

 The Player Card Management System is designed to simplify the management of player profiles across e-sports teams.
-This platform allows e-sports managersand team leads to create, update, and maintain player cards, facilitating efficient roster management and performance evaluation.
+This platform allows e-sports managers and team leads to create, update, and maintain player cards, facilitating efficient roster management and performance evaluation.